Lingerie Fetish

 In practice

-The interest is typically expressed through ordinary intimacy and personal style, with no how-to specifics needed to understand it.
+The interest is typically expressed through ordinary intimacy and personal style, and it is one of the very few erotic interests with a mainstream retail industry built around supplying it.

 - Wearing lingerie oneself, or enjoying a willing adult partner wearing it.